 - The manufacturers of the truck or its parts

-- The government or private entity responsible for road maintenance and safety
+- The government or private entity that provides road maintenance

-If the jury finds more than one defendant at fault, they would assign a percentage of liability to each defendant as per Louisiana Civil Code Article 2324.
+If the jury finds more than one defendant at fault, they will assign a percentage of liability to each defendant as per CC § 2324.
 Each defendant would then be responsible for paying the plaintiff their portion of damages based on their percentage of fault.

-Additionally, if the jury determines that the plaintiff shares some of the liability, their award would be reduced by their percentage of fault.
-Insurance companies may try to shift blame onto the plaintiff to save money, but an experienced Rapides Parish truck accident attorney could help refute these arguments.
+If the jury determines that the plaintiff shares some of the liability, their award would be reduced by their percentage of fault.
+Insurance companies may try to shift blame onto the plaintiff to save money, but our truck accident attorney, who handles cases in Alexandria, could help refute these arguments.